 Connectors created with the PowerShell Connector Toolkit run on the .NET platform and require the installation of a .NET connector server on the Windows system.
-To install the .NET connector server, follow the instructions in "Installing and Configuring a .NET Connector Server" in the Integrator's Guide.
+To install the .NET connector server, follow the instructions in "Set Up a .NET RCS" in the Connectors Guide.
 These connectors also require PowerShell V2.

 The PowerShell Connector Toolkit is available from the ForgeRock BackStage download site.
-To install the connector, download the archive (mspowershell-connector-1.4.5.0.zip) and extract the MsPowerShell.Connector.dll to the same folder in which the Connector Server (connectorserver.exe) is located.
+To install the connector, download the archive (mspowershell-connector-1.4.7.0.zip) and extract the MsPowerShell.Connector.dll to the same folder in which the Connector Server (connectorserver.exe) is located.
 IDM provides sample connector configurations and scripts that will enable you to get started with this toolkit.